-If you are one of the many Americans incurring increasing financial burdens in the form of housing costs, federal student loans, credit card debt, personal loans, auto loans or other unsecured or secured debts, keep reading.
+If you are one of the many Americans with increasing financial burdens in the form of mortgages, federal student loans, credit card debt, personal loans, auto loans, or other unsecured or secured debts, there are many debt relief options to help you.

 You are not alone if you feel overwhelmed.
 With the changing economic climate after the pandemic, millions of Americans across the country are being affected by the rising cost of living.